irena-flextool/flextool/docs/reference.md

   - *highs_method*: HiGHS solver method ('simplex' or 'ipm' which is interior point method).
 Should use 'choose' for MIP models, since 'simplex' and 'ipm' will not work.
   - *highs_parallel*: HiGHS parallelises single solves or not ('on' or 'off').
 It can be better to turn HiGHS parallel off when executing multiple scnearios in parallel.
   - *highs_presolve*: HiGHS uses presolve ('on') or not ('off').
 Can have a large impact on solution time when solves are large.
-  - *solve_mode*: a single shot or a set of rolling optimisation windows solved in a sequence (not functional yet, always a single shot).
+  - *solve_mode*: a single solve or a set of rolling optimisation windows solved in a sequence (not functional yet, always a single solve).
   - For commercial solvers:

-    - *solver_wrapper* the commandline text in front of the call for the commercial (CPLEX) solver.
+    - *solver_precommand* the commandline text in front of the call for the commercial (CPLEX) solver.
 For a possibility of reserving a floating licence for the duration of the solve
-    - *solver_commands* Array of additional commands passed to the commercial solver.
+    - *solver_arguments* Array of additional commands passed to the commercial solver.
 Made for setting optimization parameters.

 - **timeblockset**: timeblocksets are sets of timeblocks with a start (from timeline) and a duration (number of time steps)